 B. Boosts Collagen Production

-Collagen is a fibrous protein found in the epidermis and dermis.
+Collagen is a fibrous protein found in the dermis.
 It keeps your skin together and prevents it from sagging.
 As we age, collagen levels drop naturally.
 The sun’s rays can also contribute to the break-down of this protein.

 Working its way through the dermis, glycolic acid promotes collagen production in the deeper layers of your skin.
 This makes it effective in reducing the appearance of fine lines and wrinkles.